Short Story Unit Lesson Plans

 - “The Tell-Tale Heart” Teachers Guide by Trent Lorcher

 I will add and update resources to this unit as lesson plan articles are created.
-Check back for more resources over "The Bet" and the other short stories.
-Searching our Brighthub site for ideas on how to teach certain literary skills would also be well worth your time.
+Check back for more resources over “The Bet” and the other short stories.
+Searching our Bright Hub Education site for ideas on how to teach certain literary skills would also be well worth your time.
 We have so many skilled and experienced authors that can provide you with great resources for teaching different skills!

 This series of articles is designed to aide teachers in creating an effective and interesting curriculum that can be used for 8th grade Reading and English or any other middle school grade level.